Airliner Spotter Home Page Airliner Spotter

 Airbus A220 Spotting Tips

-Side-by-side comparison of the Airbus A220-100 and 220-300, with two engines mounted under the wings, winglets, two dual-wheel main landing gear and four-piece windshield.
+Side-by-side comparison of the Airbus A220-100 and 220-300, with two engines mounted under the wings, flat tail cone, winglets, two dual-wheel main landing gear and four-piece windshield.

 Distinctive nose of the Airbus A220 ... seen here is Swiss Air HB-JBF (Photo by DELEHELLE Eric)